Qualtrics is a very powerful survey creation tool. Missouri S&T has a campus-license for faculty and staff to use Qualtrics.

 Loop and Merge - This is useful if you need to ask the same question multiple times based on a user's response.
 For instance, if a user says they attended 3 other schools and you want to gather information about each of those other schools, you can use Loop and Merge to ask the same questions about each of those other schools without actually creating 3 sets of questions.

-Blocks - Qualtics organizes questions into Blocks.
+Blocks - Qualtrics organizes questions into Blocks.
 It is often useful to create multiple Blocks of questions so you can guide users through a survey based on their responses or to better organize the presentation of the survey.
 For example, you might have a block of questions dedicated to demographic information and another block of questions dedicated to the actual topic of the survey.

 Question Randomization - You can randomize questions/responses so each user gets a different experience.
 This may be useful if you are setting up a survey so it can be scored for each user.
 You can randomize questions within a block so that some questions will always appear in a certain order while others are randomized.